bgoonz/docs-collection/github/communities/moderating-comments-and-conversations/managing-reported-content-in-your-organizations-repository.md

 ---
 title: Managing reported content in your organization's repository
-intro: 'After a contributor reports disruptive content in a repository, repository maintainers can view and manage the report.'
+intro: "After a contributor reports disruptive content in a repository, repository maintainers can view and manage the report."
 versions:
-  fpt: '*'
+  fpt: "*"
 redirect_from:
   - /github/building-a-strong-community/managing-reported-content-in-your-organizations-repository
 topics: